Ultimate Report on People Who Visited Every Country in the World

 .

-Ultimately, if we include everyone we know of with a claim, we get a number of 357 people as of December 31, 2023.
-Even as we researched this report in the last 10 days of 2023, we celebrated two new UN Masters.
-Of this number of 357, approximately 30 are in the ‘transited’ rubric and around 25 are known to be deceased while almost 30 are in the ‘Word of Mouth’ rubric.
+Ultimately, if we include everyone we know of with a claim, we get a number of 518 people as of December 31, 2025.
+Even as we researched this report, we celebrated a few new UN Masters.
+Of this number of 518, 34 are in the ‘transited’ rubric and 36 are known to be deceased while 29 are in the ‘Word of Mouth’ rubric.

 People Who Visited Every Country by Nationality

-The indisputable champion in terms of country of origin is the United States, with 119 people claiming 193; that’s a third of the total UN Masters.
+The indisputable champion in terms of country of origin is the United States, with 154 people claiming 193; that’s almost a third of the total UN Masters.

-Based on our data, we can count a total of 45 UN countries with at least one UN Master to represent them.
-That’s less than a quarter of the total number of countries.
+Based on our data, we can count a total of 65 countries (of 197) with at least one UN Master to represent them; that includes countries which may be represented by people using other passports too.
+That’s almost a third of the total number of countries.
+Recent new ‘entries’ to the ‘countries’ listing include: Argentina, Cyprus, Lebanon, Paraguay, Slovenia, Thailand, Trinidad and Tobago and Venezuela (2 travellers).

 If we compare the number of UN Masters with the overall population of the country in question, the true champion emerges and that is none other than Finland.
-With a population of approximately 5,545,000, Finland has 18 UN Masters, one for every 308,000 people.
-Compare this to the United States which has one for almost every 2.8 million.
-Or to Finland’s western neighbour Sweden, which has four more but almost double the population, and Norway, with a similar population and only 5 UN Masters that we know of.
-In general, the entire Nordic region is very well represented in UN Masters with a total of 50, more than 14% of the total.
+With a population of approximately 5,650,000, Finland has 19 UN Masters, one for every 297,000 people.
+Compare this to the United States which has one for almost every 2.2 million.
+Or to Finland’s western neighbour Sweden, which has 7 more but almost double the population, and Norway, with a similar population but 8 UN Masters that we know of.
+In general, the entire Nordic region is very well represented in UN Masters with a total of 66, almost 13% of the total.

-Runners-up in terms of total number are Germany with 30 and the United Kingdom with 28 UN Masters.
-There is a surprising lack of UN Masters from France, where at best we have information on only 4 travellers – they obviously hide very well!
+Runners-up in terms of total number are Germany and the United Kingdom, with 37 and 36 UN Masters respectively.
+There is a surprising lack of UN Masters from France, where at best we have information on only 6 travellers – they obviously hide very well!

-In Asia, China (including Hong Kong) and Japan are tied with 9.
-We believe our number for Japan is undercounted, while in China four of the people are foreign-born with other passports too.
+In Asia, China (including Hong Kong) leads the pack with 34 an impressive UN Masters – however we have very little first-hand confirmation of many of these who are TCC members.
+We believe our number for Japan is undercounted, while in China six of the people are foreign-born with other passports too.

 The only representation from Africa is a lone citizen from South Africa (Angus Stenhouse), and citizens of Uganda (Jessica Nabongo) and Kenya (Slawek Muturi) who also have other passports and don’t live in Africa permanently.

-In terms of Central and Latin America (including Mexico), Brazil has a notable 2 UN Masters (Anderson Do Vale and Paulo Mansur Raymundo); Colombia (Leon Hochman), Mexico (Magali Hinojosa) and Panama (Jaime Aleman) each have one, though we believe every one of them has a second passport.
+In terms of Central and Latin America (including Mexico), Brazil has a notable 7 UN Masters claims while Mexico now has 3; Colombia (Leon Hochman) and Panama (Jaime Aleman) each have one, as well as Venezuela two who both finished in 2025, Nicolas Maza and Andrea Munoz.

 Other Interesting Number Crunching

-‘Developed’ countries which still do not have a UN Master that we know of include Chile, Croatia, Estonia, Israel, Slovenia and South Korea.
+‘Developed’ countries which still do not have a UN Master that we know of include Chile, Estonia, Israel and South Korea.
 The first person from the Middle East (not including Turkey) to make the claim, Reza Hashemiha, is originally from Iran but also holds US citizenship.
-In early 2024, we also see the first Arab UN Master, from Kuwait.
+In early 2024, we also see the first Arab UN Master, Osama Alawadhi from Kuwait and since then there have been no less than 5 other UN Masters from the Middle East.

 The biggest countries by population with no UN Masters claims are Indonesia (our lone claimant with that flag is in reality British) and Pakistan.
 Compare this to the smallest country by population with a UN Master, Iceland.

 The biggest country in terms of territory with no claim to a UN Master is Algeria.
-The smallest in terms of territory with claims are Singapore and Cyprus.
+The smallest in terms of territory with claims are Singapore, Bahrain and Cyprus.

 Apart from small countries (Liechtenstein and Luxembourg), the highest ranked Human Development Index country where we don’t know of a UN Master is South Korea.